-For example, if you have good news to report about consistent growth, you might want to replace the columns in the chart with arrow shapes in order to further indicate the positive growth:
+For example, if you have good news to report about consistent growth, you might want to replace the columns in the chart with arrow shapes to indicate the positive growth further:

-To convert columns to arrows, follow next steps:
+To convert columns to arrows, follow the next steps:

 1. Create a column chart showing a single series:

 On the Insert tab, in the Charts group, click the Insert Bar or Column Chart button:

 Choose Clustered Column: